blazepower/DSCI_133_Project/README.md

 Take a look at the [RunTime Videos and Output](https://github.com/blazepower/DSCI_133_Project/tree/master/RunTime_Videos_and_Output) folder to see videos of our code running and the outputs that they produce.

-The [Project Presentation](https://github.com/blazepower/DSCI_133_Project/blob/master/Project_Presentation.pdf) are the presentation files used during the class presentation on 4/25/19.
+The [Project Presentation](https://github.com/blazepower/DSCI_133_Project/blob/master/Project_Presentation.pdf) contains the presentation files used during the class presentation on 4/25/19.